Skip to main content

 In 2023 only one UK case was lost at the ECtHR!
 Yet post–Brexit, the ECHR has become the stand–in target for dissatisfied Eurosceptics, despite being unconnected to the EU.
 The Safety of Rwanda (Asylum and Immigration) Act, and the Illegal Migration Act 2023 which preceded it, which ousts sections of domestic and international human rights law completely, allows ministers to decide if they will comply with emergency Rule 39 injunctions from the ECtHR that temporarily halt deportations before an applicant’s case is heard.
 This potential breach of international law, established by ECHR case law, sets a dangerous precedent, as Gordon Brown recently warned.
 Using the same powers, in 2022 the ECtHR ordered Russia to ensure that a death penalty sentence was not carried out on two Britons captured fighting for Ukraine.

-The prime minister, Rishi Sunak, has repeatedly flagged the possibility of withdrawing from the ECHR entirely, notwithstanding the catastrophic implications for the both the Good Friday Agreement and the UK–EU Trade and Cooperation Agreement governing our post–Brexit relationship with the EU.
-If this threat is contained in the Conservative party’s election manifesto, it will potentially put the UK in the company of only Belarus and Russia, an astonishing set of bedfellows.
+The former prime minister, Rishi Sunak, has repeatedly flagged the possibility of withdrawing from the ECHR entirely, notwithstanding the catastrophic implications for the both the Good Friday Agreement and the UK–EU Trade and Cooperation Agreement governing our post–Brexit relationship with the EU.
+This threat will potentially put the UK in the company of only Belarus and Russia, an astonishing set of bedfellows.

 The UK’s newfound ambivalence – sometimes open hostility – towards international human rights law comes at a time of widely recognised strain on the future of liberal democracies everywhere.
 Democratic states cannot flourish in a climate of international lawlessness and domestic uncertainty about the human rights norms which are fundamental to the citizen’s stake in the democratic process.

-Will a new government work with other democracies to spearhead a global reset on human rights compliance and promotion, or will it join a growing number of populist regimes for whom international protections are no more than a last century encumbrance?
+This is a watershed moment.
+Will the new Labour government work with other democracies to spearhead a global reset on human rights compliance and promotion, or will it join a growing number of populist regimes for whom international protections are no more than a last century encumbrance?
 This is a moment for the UK to head out of the wilderness and recover the capacity to lead.

 This essay is part of a collection of thought pieces curated by Amnesty International UK and Labour Campaign for Human Rights.
 June 2024